sabram/filebox/readme.md

 Or any of the other options listed at https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html

 Prerequistes:
-* Have AWS credentials in a "filebox" profile in ~/.aws/credentials (I haven't figured out how to do this on any final live prod server; it will likely involve using STS.
+* Have AWS credentials in a "filebox" profile in ~/.aws/credentials (I haven't figured out how to do this on any final live prod server; it will likely involve using STS).
 AWS credentials can be tricky.
-See Named Profiles (https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) and https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html
+Related reading at Named Profiles (https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) and https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html

 TODOs